-Workers Comp Statute of Limitations in NC
+Workers Comp Statute of Limitations in Greenville, NC

-There are two statutes of limitations that are relevant to workers compensation in North Carolina.
+There are two statutes of limitations that are relevant to workers compensation in Greenville.
 These include the statue of limitations to file your workers compensation claim and the statue of limitations for employer retaliation lawsuits.
 To file a workers compensation claim, you will need to complete the North Carolina Industrial Commission’s Form 18.
 If your employer fails to send you this form upon being notified of your injury, then you can obtain the form from the commission.

 You have two years from the date of your injury to file this form with the Industrial Commission.
 If you are suffering from an occupational disease, then the two year timeline begins when the illness interferes with your ability to work.
 If you fail to meet this statute of limitations, then you will forfeit your right to file for workers compensation.
 This is a very strict deadline, which cannot be bypassed.